Menu Close

 Why You Should Not Detox from Drugs at Home

-a woman wrestles with the urge to relapse while attempting to detox from drugs at home without professional help
+a woman struggles to overcome withdrawal symptoms while detoxing from drugs at home

 Completing drug detox at home is technically possible, but it is not recommended for a variety of health and safety reasons.
 The much better, safer option is to find a trusted provider near you that provides drug detox services.
-Find drug and alcohol detox near you by connecting with Serenity Grove over the phone at 844.904.3485.
+Call 844.904.3485 or connect with us online to learn more about Serenity Grove’s drug and alcohol detox center.

 One of the biggest reasons not to do drug detox at home is that it just isn’t a successful method.
 Relapse rates are much higher among people who attempt at-home detox compared to those who seek professional help.